 The fact that Planck Units are no longer just the result of human convention makes them real universal constants.
 Any other advanced civilization would therefore find the same values for them.

 Redefining the SI units so that they derive from the fixation of the Plank constant, means they now depend on fundamental values from nature instead of human convention.
-Together with the fact that the Planck Spherical Unit (PSU) is necessary to achieve Quantum Gravity, this all implies that the PSU is not just related to a unit of measure... it IS a fundamental unit of the Universe.
-This is because the PSU is a real voxel or volume unit of space, directly related to the quantum of action or angular momentum h.
+Together with the fact that the Planck Spherical Unit (PSU) is necessary to achieve Quantum Gravity, this all implies that the PSU is not just related to a unit of measure ... it IS a fundamental unit of the Universe.
+This is because the PSU is a real voxel or volume unit with mass-energy density of the order of 1093 gr/cm3, that quantize space and is directly related to the quantum of action or angular momentum h.

 The science course proposed by Resonance Academy, particularly in Module 7, addresses in detail all these fundamental aspects of the generalized holographic model.
 The reader can take this course for free, registering in this link Unified Science Course.